OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

    :::
 1. For each step that runs execution containers on a Windows Dynamic Worker Pool
    - Change its Worker Pool to the new Windows 2022 Pool you created in Step 1
    - Change the container image to the Windows 2022 image that corresponds to your current Windows 2019 image.
+If your image is [multi-platform](https://docs.docker.com/build/building/multi-platform/) and contains both Windows 2019 and 2022 variants, then it's still prudent to check that the image still works as expected under Windows 2022
    :::figure
    ![Worker Pool Selection](/docs/infrastructure/workers/dynamic-worker-pools/images/windows-2022-eol-step-container-image.png)
    :::
-1. Test your deployment by deploying a new Release of your project, or Snapshot for a Runbook
+1. Test your deployment by deploying a new Release of your project (Snapshot for a Runbook)

 ### Optional cleanup after 9 January 2024
 To avoid having two Worker Pools that both yield the same Workers, you can restore the steps back to using the original Windows Dynamic Worker Pool:
-1. For each step that you migrated, change the Worker Pool back to the original Windows Dynamic Worker Pool, which should be running Windows 2022 Workers
+1. For each step that you migrated, change the Worker Pool back to the original Windows Dynamic Worker Pool, which should be now running Windows 2022 Workers
 1. Once no steps are using the temporary Windows 2022 Worker Pool, you can delete the temporary Worker Pool